-Importing & Exporting Arrays
+Importing & Exporting Array Data

 In order to import data from system arrays

-- The system array may be used for read access only.
-The reason: the storage may be shared by multiple ILNumerics arrays.
-Altering elements of a system array acquired via
+- The pointer can be used for read access only!
+Reason: the storage may be shared by multiple ILNumerics arrays.
+Altering elements may lead to unexpected side effects.

 A reference for the internal storage array can be acquired for writing purpose also: